 Former Berowra Catchment Management Committee

 The Berowra Catchment Management Committee (BCMC) was established in July 1994 by the Minister for Land and Water Conservation.
 The BCMC worked closely with the Hawkesbury-Nepean Catchment Management Trust.
-The functions of
+The functions

-by the Pacific Highway, Pennant Hills Road, Castle Hill Road, Old Northern Road and the Hawkesbury River.
+bounded by the Pacific Highway, Pennant Hills Road, Castle Hill Road, Old Northern Road and the Hawkesbury River.
 The Berowra Valley Regional Park is located within the Berowra Catchment.